milahu/collapseos/recipes/rc2014/selfhost/README.md

 operation.
 That offset is going in `XCURRENT`.
 Then, you're looking at the end of that word.
 That offset goes in `HERE`.
 Once you've done that, relaunch your LOAD.

+### Verifying

+You can use `/tools/memdump` to dump the memory between your start/stop offsets so that you can compare against your reference stage 1.
+Before you do, you have to take yourself out of xcomp mode.
+First, run `XCOFF` to go back to your regular dict.
+Then, run `FORGET CODE` to undo the xcomp overrides you've added before.
+That will rewind `HERE`.
+You don't want that.
+Put `HERE` back to after your ending offset so that you don't overwrite your binary.

+Then, you can run `/tools/memdump`.